2026 United States House of Representatives elections in Pennsylvania: District 9

-The 9th district is based in North Central Pennsylvania east of the Appalachian Divide, including Williamsport, Bloomsburg, and Lebanon.
+The 9th district is based in North Central Pennsylvania east of the Appalachian Divide.
+The 9th district includes Susquehanna, Bradford, Columbia, Lebanon, Montour, Northumberland, Schuylkill, Sullivan & Wyoming counties, as well as part of Berks, Luzerne, & Lycoming; this includes Williamsport, Bloomsburg and Lebanon.
 The incumbent is Republican Dan Meuser, who was re-elected with 70.5% of the vote in 2024.